lightstep/terraform-provider-lightstep/docs/index.md

 - `api_key` (String) The API Key for a Lightstep organization.
 - `api_key_env_var` (String) Environment variable for Lightstep API key.
+- `api_url` (String) The base URL for the Lightstep API.
+This setting takes precedent over 'environment'.
+For example, https://api.lightstep.com
-- `environment` (String) The name of the Lightstep environment, must be one of: staging, meta, public.
+- `environment` (String, Deprecated) The name of the Lightstep environment, must be one of: staging, meta, public.
+Deprecated in favor of `api_url`